Go to Reviews.org US Edition

-Don't expect the Google Pixel Fold to be an outright bargain, but it's probably safe to say it won't be any more expensive than the cheapest version of Samsung's performance-oriented foldables.
+In the US, the device will retail at prices starting at $1799.
 Check out the table below for a quick round-up of how much each foldable smartphone that's come to Australia so far has cost at launch.

 |Samsung Galaxy Fold|| |

 |Samsung Galaxy Z Fold 4|| |

 |Samsung Galaxy Z Flip 4|| |